-Field Trips: As part of the curriculum, field trips and nature walks are scheduled to Family and Morale, Welfare and Recreation (FMWR) programs and other local sites to augment our developmental programming.
+Field Trips: As part of the curriculum, field trips and nature walks are scheduled to Family and Morale, Welfare & Recreation (FMWR) programs and other local sites to augment developmental programming.
 All field trips receive input from Families, child/youth and staff to offer planned activities in conjunction with community service projects.
 Field trip sites are visited by staff prior to the scheduled trip.
 Parents/guardians will be informed in advance of the trip and will be required to sign a permission form for each child/youth participating in the trip.
 Ratios will be maintained by paid staff, and may be supplemented with other adults such as parents or volunteers.
 Ratios for high risk activities must follow special guidance.
 Please consult the program director for additional information on high risk activities.

 Food and Nutrition: Family Child Care homes and CDC programs provide all infants jar food, cereal and teething biscuits.
 Family Child Care homes and CDC programs offer ready to feed iron-fortified formula for infants in full- and part-day programs.
 These specific USDA CACFP approved formulas are free of cost and parents/guardians have the option to decline.
-Parents/guardians are responsible for preparing bottles and providing an adequate number of bottles labeled with the date and child's first and last name.
+Parents/guardians are responsible for preparing bottles and providing an adequate number of bottles labeled with the date, child's first and last name and contents.

-Glass bottles are not allowed and all bottles must have caps.
-Medications or cereal may not be mixed with formula, unless otherwise indicated in the SNAP/MIAT care plan due to medical reasons.
-Bottles for infants (under 12 months) may only contain formula or breast milk.
+Glass bottles are only allowed upon parental request.
+The glass bottles must have a rubber grip or silicone sleeve (sold as a unit).
+All bottles must have caps.
+Medications or cereal may not be mixed with formula, unless otherwise indicated in the SNAP/ MIAT care plan due to medical reasons.
+Bottles for infants may only contain formula or breast milk.
 Whole milk is allowed for children over 12 months.